-Thanksgiving is around the corner and, as far as holidays go, this one is surely one of the most labor intensive out there.
-The cooking, the planning, the travel, the cleaning, the delicately skirting social and
+Thanksgiving is on its way and, as far as holidays go, this one is definitely one of the most labor intensive.
+Planning, cooking, cleaning, travel, and, let’s not forget, delicately skirting social and

-political topics that are sure to set off at least two family members who, somehow, have diametrically opposite opinions on the subject.
+political topics that are sure to set off a full-blown family feud.
 But there’s one thing that makes all that work easier: a great playlist.
 So we thought we’d suggest some Thanksgiving songs for those times when you need to entertain kids or rock out while basting a turkey.

-a lot of Thanksgiving songs out there.
+And yet despite Thanksgiving being one of the biggest holidays on the American calendar, there aren’t a whole lot of Thanksgiving songs out there.
 It seems singer-songwriters are focusing all their seasonal creative juices on Christmas.
 But there are, fortunately, lots of songs out there that capture the spirit of the holiday without being explicitly about the holiday... as well as more specifically Thanksgiving songs than you might have expected!

 So whether you’re hosting or traveling; joining a big group or keeping it low-key, please enjoy these songs of gratitude, family,

 food, love togetherness and, of course, a healthy dose of turkeys!
 Because every holiday, even the less flashy and commercial ones, deserve a good playlist!
 “Thanksgiving Song” by Mary Chapin Carpenter

 Though the song is found on Mary Chapin Carpenter’s